craigers521/blog/_posts/2023-11-18-first-matter-devices.md

     title: "add to home assistant"
 ---
 ### Setting up the HA yellow
-The first thing we want to is go to **Settings -> System -> Hardware** and configure to enable multiprotocol support.
+The first thing to do is go to **Settings -> System -> Hardware** and configure to enable multiprotocol support.
 This is going to use the built-in zigbee radio to also use `thread` since they operate on the same wireless frequencies.
 Again `thread` is pretty much zigbee + IPV6.
 With that enabled you should see a new add-on called "Silicon Labs Multiprotocol" in your add-ons.

 ![enable-multiprotocol]({{ site.url }}{{ site.baseurl }}/assets/images/post3/enable_multiprotocol.png)